-Stage Machinery – The European Standard
+Stage Machinery European Standard

-entertainment technology | machinery for stages and other production areas | safety requirements and inspections
+Entertainment technology | Machinery for stages and other production areas

 EN 17206:2020+AC:2021